 It’s worth keeping an eye out for high levels of specific client-side errors.
 They can alert you to incorrect URLs or possible misconfigurations that are blocking incoming traffic.
 Check the Gorouter logs for more details about the cause of the errors if you notice an unexpected uptick.

 In Unix-like OSes, file descriptors are unique records for each file and network connection opened by a process.
-PCF sets a limit of 100,000 file descriptors per Gorouter instance.
-If an application exhausts the available Gorouter file descriptors, other applications will not be able to establish routes with the Gorouter and, in extreme cases, the Gorouter can lose its connection to the rest of PCF and lose its routing table.
+Each Gorouter instance is limited to 100,000 file descriptors.
+If an application exhausts the available Gorouter file descriptors, other applications will not be able to establish routes with the Gorouter and, in extreme cases, the Gorouter can lose its connection to the rest of PAS and lose its routing table.

 Alerting on a Gorouter’s file descriptor count when it approaches 60,000 per Gorouter can give you time to investigate whether a specific application is causing issues or if you simply need to add more Gorouter VMs to increase the number of available file descriptors.